arvinkent18/restful_ecommerce/README.md

 # restful_ecommerce
 # RESTful Web Application

-A RESTful web application perfectly use as a starter for E-commerce web applications
+A simple RESTful web application perfectly use as a starter for E-commerce web applications

 ## Getting Started